Sacrificing a portion of your salary can help you boost your super and save you tax.

 Keep in mind that there are limits on the amount of pre-contributions you can put into your super.
 This is known as the concessional contributions cap.

-including the 9.5 per cent super guarantee you get from your employer.
+All individuals aged under 75 can contribute $25,000, including the 9.5 per cent super guarantee you get from your employer.

 Transition to retirement strategy